purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 Tasks may sometimes be small sections of code that are not used anywhere else in the codebase.
 To help remedy this, a lambda function
 (an inline function that does not require a name) allows for a task's function to be created in the same place that the task is created so that the code is easier to maintain.
 In the example below, a Lambda function is used to limit the need for creating a new function.
-This constructor can also use any void callable.
+This constructor can also use any void `Callable <https://en.cppreference.com/w/cpp/named_req/Callable>`_.

 .. tabs ::
     .. tab :: C++